Oliver-Binns/terraform-provider-googleplay/README.md

-# Terraform Provider for Google Play Console (Terraform Plugin Framework)
+# Terraform Provider for Google Play Console

-_This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
+> _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
 The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
 See [Which SDK Should I Use?](https://developer.hashicorp.com/terraform/plugin/framework-benefits) in the Terraform documentation for additional information._

 This repository is a [Terraform](https://www.terraform.io) provider for managing resources in the [Google Play Console](https://developers.google.com/android-publisher/api-ref/rest).